-Car and truck insurance throughout Tennessee in Union City, Martin, Dresden, Paris, McKenzie, Kenton and Bradford.
+Car and truck insurance throughout Tennessee in Knoxville, Union City, Martin, Dresden, Paris, McKenzie, Kenton and Bradford.
 Also serving the surrounding states of Kentucky, Illinois, Missouri and Alabama.

 Your vehicle can be a fairly costly investment—one that is exposed to many potential losses that are out of your control.
 We’ll make sure you have the protection you need at a price you can afford.

 A car or truck is often your biggest asset aside from your home.
 Auto insurance protects against potentially crippling financial losses and the sheer inconvenience of being without transportation.

 Remember, not all car insurance is created equal.
 Some auto insurance policies simply meet the legal requirements.
 In most states this means your auto insurance will cover the damage you cause to other cars in collisions.